 The building is neat and clean and the receptionist is friendly and courteous.
-The person you are here to meet comes out to meet you and when you see him he has a warm smile and a friendly greeting.
+The person you are here to meet walks out and when he sees you he smiles.
+You always get a similar friendly greeting.
 He is genuinely happy to meet you.

 During this meeting, pricing is discussed and it’s fair.
 Good ideas seem plausible and achievable and bad ideas are abandoned without ego.
 The sheer volume of ideas is exciting.
 You don’t feel the need to know industry jargon.
 You are being heard.
 You talk a lot, he listens (and writes) a lot.
 Clear communication.
 This side benefit of relationship building continues throughout the length of the engagement.

 You are talking to a technology consultant and you feel totally at ease.

 We have been the consultant in hundreds of meetings like the one described above.
 We eliminated the expense of a big fancy building but our processes are the same.
 We visit customers worldwide in their businesses.
 You can read about our amazing customers and their success stories in the pages of this website.

 After that first meeting where we are taking notes, we agree to document your project.
 We call that document a ‘blueprint’.

 A blueprint is your idea, hand-crafted into a document written by an engineer.
 It’ll explain your project down to the final detail.
 It’s essentially an agreement.
 It’s like a blueprint for a house, it’s a representation of what you’ll eventually have.

 Blueprints like this are the cornerstone to a successful project.
 It’s the first formal piece of documentation.
 Remember: clear communication.
 We will review and collaborate on this document again and as changes are needed, we’ll make them.
 We’ll make changes over and over until it’s right.
 Here’s why: changing blueprints (paper) is cheaper than changing programs (computer code).

 You (the proud, because you make great decisions, client) own that blueprint.